STF1998/Desk20/report/UXDesign.md

 # Wireframes and Systems

-Having defined our target market and the potential users who would be using Flocus, we quickly developed a strategy around key subsystems and wireframe requirements before defining our sprints and product development stage.
+Having defined our target market and the potential users who would be using Flocus, we quickly developed a strategy around key subsystem requirements and wireframe designs before defining our sprints and product development stage.

 ## Wireframes